On moments of a polytope

-By Remark~\ref{rema:schon}, the above conjecture is non-trivial.
-While we do not have a proof of Conjecture~\ref{conj:main} in its full generality, we have succeeded in proving it for a rather large class of spanning sets.
+While we did not have a proof of Conjecture~\ref{conj:main} in its full generality, we have succeeded in proving it for a rather large class of spanning sets.
 Roughly speaking, the latter should be close to ``generic''.
 Specifically, given a finite spanning set $S\subset \bR^d,$ we say that $S$ is {\it weakly non-degenerate} if any $(d+2)$-tuple of points from $S$ is spanning.
 If $S$ satisfies the stronger condition that each $(d+1)$-subset of $S$ is spanning then we call the latter $S$ {\em strongly non-degenerate}.

 \begin{theorem} Conjecture~\ref{conj:main} holds for any weakly non-degenerate finite set $S$. \end{theorem}